hazelcast/hazelcast-simulator/archetype/src/main/resources/archetype-resources/workdir/readme.txt

-To get started:
+To get started execute the following command:

-execute ./run.sh
+./run.sh

 This will run a basic test on your local machine.